ju-baer/implementations/deltanet/README.md

 This repo's `gla/` folder shows what happens when you add a **decay gate** to plain linear attention: the state fades over time, controlled by the input.
-This folder shows the *other* ingredient KDA combines with decay: the **delta rule** — on its own, with the decay gate removed entirely.
+This folder shows the *other* ingredient KDA combines with decay: the **delta rule**, on its own, with the decay gate removed entirely.

 Plain linear attention (`../linear-attention`) only ever *adds* new key-value pairs to its state, so if the same key shows up twice with two